 GI Bill Funds For Flight Training

 This GI Bill option is different than many other types of education due to some important prerequisites including the requirement that the student is medically qualified and must have a private pilot’s license before the start of any GI Bill-funded coursework.
 The VA recognizes a difference between some types of flight training and what the official site designates as “vocational” flight training.
 Ask your VA representative about the major differences in GI Bill requirements for flying training coursework at a public, private, or vocational school.
+You can receive some qualifications such as Rotary wing, B747-400, Dual engine, and flight engineer.

 Work/Study Programs And The GI Bill: The End of REAP